Feature #1998

 (Naturally this relates to #1197).

-#10 Updated by danij about 9 years ago
+#10 Updated by danij over 9 years ago

 Naturally, a mechanism like that involving the game plugins necessitates making the plugin active and giving it access to the game resource data.
 In which case, it would only be possible to "inject" such menus once a game has already been chosen and loaded.